 Regulates pedestrian and vehicular traffic; investigates traffic accidents and files preliminary accident reports.

 Responds to security alarms and check for intruders and burglars.

 Performs building checks to ensure doors are locked, windows closed, and lights turned on or off as appropriate.

 Provides security for special University events; provide security escort for students and employees.

-Assist or present training for the campus community and community service officers as requested.
+Assists or presents training for the campus community, law enforcement and community service officers as requested.

-Works in conjunction with other law enforcement agencies when required.
+Works in conjunction with other law enforcement agencies when necessary.